 ReverbNation Electronic Press Kit

-Debuting in 2008 as Nelson and returning in 2015 as Jim in Porgy and Bess, Earl rejoined Lyric Opera of Chicago as part of the cast of Verdi’s Nabucco, directed by Matthew Ozawa and conducted by Maestro Carlo Rizzi, and for their 2020 production of Wagner’s Ring cycle.
-Earl has also performed with San Francisco Opera, Tulsa Opera, Arizona Opera, Utah Festival Opera, Townsend Opera of California and Phoenix Opera; performing and covering roles such as Colline of Puccini’s La Boheme; Porgy and Crown of the Gershwins’ Porgy and Bess; Zuniga of Bizet’s Carmen; Ferrando of Verdi’s Il Trovatore; Joe of Jerome Kern’s Show Boat; Booker T. Washington of Flaherty & Ahrens’ Ragtime; Sarastro and The Speaker of Mozart’s Die Zauberflöte; Ramfis and Amonasro of Verdi’s Aida.
+Debuting in 2008 as Nelson and returning in the 2014/15 season as Jim in Porgy and Bess, Earl rejoined Lyric Opera of Chicago as part of the cast of Verdi’s Nabucco, directed by Matthew Ozawa and conducted by Maestro Carlo Rizzi, and again for their 2020 production of Wagner’s Ring cycle: Götterdammerung.
+Earl has also performed with San Francisco Opera, Tulsa Opera, Arizona Opera, Utah Festival Opera, Townsend Opera of California and Phoenix Opera; performing and covering roles such as Colline of Puccini’s La Boheme; Porgy and Crown of the Gershwins’ Porgy and Bess; Zuniga of Bizet’s Carmen; Ferrando of Verdi’s Il Trovatore; Joe of Jerome Kern’s Show Boat; Booker T. Washington of Flaherty & Ahrens’ Ragtime; Sarastro and The Speaker of Mozart’s Die Zauberflöte; and both Ramfis and Amonasro of Verdi’s Aida.

-Earl, who also debuted as Jim with San Francisco Opera for their production of Porgy and Bess, returned to San Francisco Opera for their production of Show Boat–with Director and Conductor Francesca Zambello & John de Main, singers Patricia Racette & Morris Robinson, actors Bill Irwin & Harriet Harris, and his wife, Alexis Davis Hazell.
-Both Zambello productions of Porgy and Bess and Show Boat at San Francisco Opera are sold internationally on DVD and nationally televised on PBS.
+Earl, who also debuted as Jim with San Francisco Opera for their production of Porgy and Bess, returned to San Francisco Opera for their production of Show Boat–with Director Francesca Zambello & and Conductor John de Main, iconic singers Patricia Racette & Morris Robinson, iconic actors Bill Irwin & Harriet Harris, and his wife, Alexis Davis Hazell.
+Both Zambello productions of Porgy and Bess and Show Boat at San Francisco Opera are still sold internationally on DVD and nationally televised on PBS.

-A graduate of the La Guardia High School of the Arts at Lincoln Center, the Aaron Copland School of Music at Queens College, CUNY and the University of Kentucky Opera Theatre, Earl has performed with the New York Philharmonic numerous times, including their landmark performances of the Britten War Requiem under Kurt Masur in the Cathedral of St. John the Divine; the Beethoven Ninth Symphony under Zuben Mehta in the United Nations; and the nationally televised Beethoven Choral Fantasy with pianist Alfred Brendel in the One Hundredth Anniversary of Carnegie Hall, conducted by James Levine of the Metropolitan Opera.
+A graduate of the La Guardia High School of the Arts at Lincoln Center, the Aaron Copland School of Music at Queens College, CUNY under Dr. Robert C. White, Jr., and the University of Kentucky Opera Theatre under Dr. Everett McCorvey, Earl has performed with the New York Philharmonic numerous times, including their landmark performances of the Britten War Requiem under Kurt Masur in the Cathedral of St. John the Divine; the Beethoven Ninth Symphony under Zuben Mehta in the United Nations, and the nationally televised Beethoven Choral Fantasy with pianist Alfred Brendel in the One Hundredth Anniversary of Carnegie Hall, conducted by James Levine of the Metropolitan Opera.
+Continuing soloist work in the Southwest, Earl was also the Bass soloist for the Grand Canyon University Symphony Orchestra productions of the Verdi Requiem and Brahms Ein Deutsches Requiem; Bass soloist for Bach’s Mass in B minor with the American Festival Chorus & Orchestra and Utah Festival Opera Orchestra under Maestro Craig Jessop; Pilate in Bach’s St. John Passion for MusicaNova of Phoenix under Maestro Warren Cohen, and Bass soloist for the Scottsdale Symphony Orchestra production of the Beethoven Ninth Symphony.

 A recurring featured soloist throughout the United States and Spain with the American Spiritual Ensemble founded by Dr. Everett McCorvey, he has also worked with Opera Ebony of New York on several seminal productions.
-These include the critically acclaimed Gounod’s Faust and the internationally televised production Jessye Norman Sings for the Healing of AIDS with Jessye Norman, Max Roach, authors Maya Angelou & Toni Morrison, choreographer Bill T. Jones, actresses Anna Deveare Smith & host Whoopi Goldberg, and special guest Elton John; directed by George C. Wolfe.
-With the Moses Hogan Singers, he had the pleasure of working personally with the composer for Give Me Jesus: the recording of his signature Spirituals arrangements for his ensemble and the celebrated soprano Barbara Hendricks, produced and recorded by EMI.
+These include their critically acclaimed Gounod’s Faust and the internationally televised production Jessye Norman Sings for the Healing of AIDS in Riverside Cathedral, New York, with Jessye Norman, Max Roach, authors Maya Angelou & Toni Morrison, choreographer Bill T. Jones, actresses Anna Deveare Smith & host Whoopi Goldberg, and special guest Elton John; directed by George C. Wolfe.
+With the Moses Hogan Singers, he had the pleasure of working personally with the composer for Give Me Jesus: the recording of his signature Spirituals arrangements for his ensemble and the celebrated soprano Barbara Hendricks in the Academy of Arts & Letters, New York, produced and recorded by EMI.

-Earl has debuted with Lyric Opera of Chicago, San Francisco Opera, Tulsa Opera, Utah Festival Opera & Musical Theatre, Cincinnati Opera, Phoenix Opera and Arizona Opera, where he has covered, workshopped and performed roles that include Ramphis and Amonasro in Verdi’s Aida; Nelson, Jim, Undertaker, Lawyer Frazier, Robbins, Jake, Crown and Porgy of Porgy and Bess; Il Contadino in Leoncavallo’s Pagliacci; Joe of Kern & Hammerstein’s Showboat; Booker T. Washington of Flaherty & Ahrens, Ragtime; Vecchio Zingaro in Verdi’s Il Trovatore; Sarastro and the Speaker of Mozart’s Die Zauberflöte; Balthazar of Menotti’s Amahl and the Night Visitors; Colline of Puccini’s La Boheme; Titan of Kevin Day’s Lalovavi; Talpa of Puccini’s, Il Tabarro, and Zuniga of Bizet’s Carmen.
-2023 marked his return to Druid City Opera as Raimondo of Lucia di Lammermoor in Tuscaloosa, AL (where he lives with his wife, Dr. Alexis Davis-Hazell, Mezzo-soprano and UA Professor of Voice & Diction).
+Earl has debuted with Lyric Opera of Chicago, San Francisco Opera, Cincinnati Opera, Tulsa Opera, Utah Festival Opera & Musical Theatre, Dayton Opera, Phoenix Opera and Arizona Opera, where he has covered, workshopped and performed roles that include Ramphis and Amonasro in Verdi’s Aida; Nelson, Jim, Undertaker, Lawyer Frazier, Robbins, Jake, Crown and Porgy of Porgy and Bess; Il Contadino in Leoncavallo’s Pagliacci; Joe of Kern & Hammerstein’s Showboat; Booker T. Washington of Flaherty & Ahrens, Ragtime; Vecchio Zingaro in Verdi’s Il Trovatore; Sarastro and the Speaker of Mozart’s Die Zauberflöte; Balthazar of Menotti’s Amahl and the Night Visitors; Colline of Puccini’s La Boheme; Titan of Kevin Day’s Lalovavi; Talpa of Puccini’s, Il Tabarro, and Zuniga of Bizet’s Carmen.
+2023 also marked his return to Druid City Opera as Raimondo of Lucia di Lammermoor in Tuscaloosa, AL, where he lives with his wife, Dr. Alexis Davis-Hazell, Mezzo-soprano and Associate Professor of Voice and Lyric Diction.
 He covered Raimondo in their recent production of Lucia at Cincinnati Opera.

-Earl Hazell is the Founder, Executive and Artistic Director of Jazzoperetry®, Inc.: the American company which will produce his sixteen-piece jazz, vocal and poetry ensemble Rosehips, and currently produces the flagship recital series Earl and Alexis: AMERICAN SONGS.
+Earl Hazell is the Founder, Executive and Artistic Director of Jazzoperetry®, Inc.: the American company which will produce his sixteen-piece jazz, vocal and spoken word poetry ensemble Rosehips, and currently produces the flagship recital series featuring him and his wife, Earl and Alexis: AMERICAN SONGS.

 Download Bios